 Visitors need to present an ID matching the name on your vaccine documentation.
+For children under 18, additional identification does not need to be displayed.
 All patrons are also required to wear masks while inside the museum.
 Vaccination requirements and venue protocols are subject to change, be sure to check back for the latest information.
 Our top priority is the safety of everyone who walks through our doors.
 We appreciate your understanding and patience as we continue to respond to ever-changing conditions.

 Hours at 215 Centre Street

 Wednesday: Self-Guided and Guided Group Visits Only.
 Find reservation details for group visits here.

 Friday, Saturday, and Sunday: 11:00 AM – 6:00 PM

 Monday, Tuesday, & Holidays: The Museum is closed to the public on Monday and Tuesday.